dgamma3/ResourcesForCompetencies/Competencies/Coaching.md

 Example Behaviours and Skills
 - Asks good questions
 - Uses active listening techniques
-- Understanding when to seek outside help for sensitive or challenging conversations"
+- Understanding when to seek outside help for sensitive or challenging conversations

 Example Tasks Performed
+- Teching junior team members about techniques used
+- Being a mentor to a juinor team member
+- Create tasks for grads or junior team members to help them

 ### Resources